spyder-ide/spyder-docs/doc/faq.rst

       conda install spyder-kernels=<VERSION>

-   For more information, go to the :ref:`starting-kernel-problems-ref` section in the :doc:`/troubleshooting/common-illnesses` page of our troubleshooting guide.
+   For more information, go to the :ref:`troubleshooting-common-kernel` section in the :doc:`/troubleshooting/common-illnesses` page of our troubleshooting guide.

 .. dropdown:: Q: Spyder doesn't launch or is slow on macOS Big Sur.
 How can I get it working?